14 Traveller reviews from Holiday Watchdog

 Great value budget hotel

 - Travel date: 10th May 2008

-- Travel date: Thu 1st of May 2008
+- Travel date: 1st May 2008

 My Wife and I cant seem to stay away fro...

 - Travel date: 18th April 2008

 We will be staying at the Alegria De Goa...

 "We will be staying at the Alegria De Goa for the third time in January.
 By Indian standards the Alegria is very good.
 The staff are so friendly and what to help you have a good holiday, they keep their distance but are right by your side when needed.
 We were surprised on our 2nd visit how many people were there from the 1st time we went which goes to prove not just us going back again and again.
 Come to the Alegria and want for nothing."

 - Travel date: 24th October 2007

 Absolutely magic, 3rd trip in 3 years.
 A...

 - Travel date: 19th April 2007